RSVP Today! We’re Having a FANTASTIC Party to Celebrate 20 Years of Climate Action! !

-Instead, Mike decided to form the group he wanted to belong to: The Chesapeake Climate Action Network (CCAN).
-It started with him and a laptop at his home in Takoma Park, Maryland.
-Now today, we’ve grown to a staff of 25 with offices in Takoma Park, Richmond, and Norfolk.
-We run dynamic, hard-charging campaigns for clean energy in Maryland, Virginia, DC, and beyond.
+So Mike decided to do something about it.
+He walked away from a successful journalism career, converted his house to solar power, and promptly formed the group he wanted to belong to: The Chesapeake Climate Action Network.
+CCAN started with Mike and a laptop at his home in Takoma Park, Maryland.
+Now we’ve grown to a staff of 25 with offices in Takoma Park, Richmond, and Norfolk.
+We run dynamic, hard-charging campaigns for clean energy in Maryland, Virginia, West Virginia, Washington DC, on Capitol Hill, and beyond.

-Over the past two decades, CCAN has grown and evolved.
-We’ve developed a large and growing network of allies to fight climate change and support climate justice.
-We’ve established an advocacy group called the CCAN Action Fund to engage legislators and candidates, and to promote groundbreaking clean-energy policies at the local, state, and national level.
-And we’ve achieved many amazing victories — see below — and redoubled our efforts after every setback.
-Together, we’re building a people’s movement to fight climate change on all fronts.
+Over the decades, CCAN has helped create a growing network of allies to keep fossil fuels in the ground and support climate justice.
+We’ve established an advocacy group called the CCAN Action Fund to engage legislators and candidates on top issues.
+And we’ve achieved many amazing victories — see below — redoubling our efforts each year at the local, state, and national levels.
+We’re building a people’s movement to fight for a stable climate on all fronts.

-Now, we’d like to invite you to join us in savoring the progress we’ve made and continuing the fight against climate change.
+Now, we’d like to invite you to join us in savoring the progress we’ve made and continuing the fight for a livable future.

 20 TOP WINS FROM THE PAST 20 YEARS: CCAN GETS RESULTS!